MariaLundgren/CO-OP-Game-Review/README.md

 - Profile page
     - Navbar (described under navbar)
     - On the profile page the user can see the information they have added to their profile.
     - Underneath the profile area the user can see all the titles and reviews that they have added to the website and can edit or delete them.
+    - When clicking on the delete button for a review or title a modal appears to make sure the user wants to delete item.
     - Footer (described under footer)
 - Edit profile page
     - Navbar (described under navbar)